Topology Structure Optimization of Reservoirs Using GLMY Homology: Experiments and Discussions

 In this computation, the node number of the reservoir digraph is 500, which means the digraph matrix has the size $500\times 500$.
 Hence, the orthogonality of each digraph matrix will not be greater than 500.
 In the Random configuration, we set the sparsity of the reservoir to 0.99, which means that only $1\%$ of the possible edges in the fully connected graph of all nodes, which are randomly selected, actually exist.
 Due to the presence of a large number of zero elements, the initial orthogonality of the matrix will not be too large.
-In the small-world configuration, each node was initially connected to its $k=10$ nearest neighbors on a ring lattice, after which every edge was rewired with probability $p=0.1$.
+In the small-world configuration, each node was initially connected to its $k=10$ nearest neighbors on a ring lattice, after which every edge was rewired with probability $p=0.3$.
 In the scale-free configuration, each newly added node established $m=8$ directed links according to preferential attachment.
+In the following discussion, we perform 10 tests for each of the initialization methods and datasets and take the overall average of each test index, which illustrates the general applicability of our method.
+We compute the persistent GLMY homology and minimal representative cycles using the code provided by \cite{dey2022efficient}.
+Again, we note that there is at most one edge between any two nodes, and all edges have identical weights for simplification.